MetPX/sarracenia/doc/Concepts.rst

 storage of sftp keys is covered in documentation of various SSH or SFTP clients.
 The credentials file just points to those key files.

-For sarracenia itself, password authentication is used to communicate with the AMQP broker, so implementation of encrypted socket transport (SSL/TLS) on all broker traffic is strongly recommended.
+For Sarracenia itself, password authentication is used to communicate with the AMQP broker, so implementation of encrypted socket transport (SSL/TLS) on all broker traffic is strongly recommended.

 Sarracenia users are actually users defined on rabbitmq brokers.
 Each user Alice, on a broker to which she has access:

- - has an exchange xs_Alice, where she writes her postings, and reads her logs from.
+ - can create and publish to any exchange that starts with xs_Alice\_
  - has an exchange xr_Alice, where she reads her report messages.
  - can configure (read from and acknowledge) queues named qs_Alice\_.* to bind to exchanges
- - Alice can create and destroy her own queues, but no-one else's.
+ - Alice can create and destroy her own queues and exchanges, but no-one else's.
- - Alice can only write to her exchange (xs_Alice),
- - Exchanges are managed by the administrator, and not any user.
  - Alice can only post data that she is publishing (it will refer back to her)
+ - Alice can also read (or subscribe to) any exchange whose name ends in *public*.
+ - Alice can thus create an exchange others can subscribe to with the following name:  xs_Alice_public

 Alice cannot create any exchanges or other queues not shown above.